Security-Onion-Solutions/securityonion-docs/alerts.rst

 Disable the sid
 ---------------

-Security Onion uses `PulledPork <https://github.com/shirkdog/pulledpork>`__ to download new signatures every night and process them against a set list of user generated configurations.
+Security Onion uses ``idstools`` to download new signatures every night and process them against a set list of user generated configurations.

 In a distributed Security Onion environment, you only need to change the configuration file on the server and the rule-update script will sync with the signatures from the Server.